Ghanaians in the United Kingdom: Distribution

 Most Ghanaians in the UK live in Greater London.
 At the time of the 2011 census, the largest Ghanaian-born populations were found in the London boroughs of Lambeth, Southwark, Croydon, Newham, Barnet, Enfield, Hackney, Haringey, Lewisham, Waltham Forest, Brent and Barking and Dagenham, and in Milton Keynes, the county of West Midlands, and Greater Manchester.

 Education

-Within the British-Ghanian community, emphasis on high educational and academic achievement is highly regarded.
+Within the British-Ghanaian community, emphasis on high educational and academic achievement is highly regarded.
 Ghanaian parents place a strong parental commitment on the further education of their children in the British education system.
 Due to the strong value and emphasis within broader Ghanaian society on higher education, academics, and intellectual development, there is a general expectation of British-Ghanaian pupils to attend university or other institutions of higher education.

 According to the Institute for Public Policy Research, British-Ghanaian pupils are among the best-performing student groups in the United Kingdom, gaining 5 A*–C grades at GCSE (including math and English), performing above the national average.